kaizen-ai/kaizenflow/documentation/general/code_style.md

         - e.g.,` read_documents()` is not clear: what documents?
         - `np.read_documents()` at least give information of which packages is it coming from

+## Exceptions to the import style

+- We try to minimize the exceptions to this rule to avoid to keep this rule simple, rather than discussing about

+- The current agreed upon exceptions are:

+    1) For `typing` it is ok to do:
+        ```python
+        from typing import Iterable, List
+        ```
+       in order to avoid `typing` everywhere, since we want to use type hints as much as possible

 ## Examples of imports

 - Example 1